Sufyan-Pal/100-days-of-code/day-71/TS-Class/README.md

 const child = new Child("Johnson");

-// console.log(parent.familyName); // This would result in an error because familyName is protected child.introduceFamily(); // This is a valid way to access the protected property
+// console.log(parent.familyName); // This would result in an error because familyName is protected parent.introduceFamily(); // This is a valid way to access the protected property

+//similarly,

+// console.log(child.familyName); // This would result in an error because familyName is protected chi.introduceFamily(); // This is a valid way to access the protected property

 ```